 Through Mariah’s work with ASG, organizations have delved deep into the questions of what allows their staff to succeed, and used that information to create systems, policies, and structures.
 She has led organization-wide initiatives to reduce silos among teams and departments, piloted multi-year citywide projects using the arts to bring people together, helped organizations identify and live out their core values, coached individuals into unforeseen levels of productivity and effectiveness in their work, and deepened understanding within and among teams to maximize their functioning.

-Gregory Geffrardspace-holder extraordinaire, critical conversations wizard.
-Educator, scholar, activist, actor, and facilitator Gregory Geffrard is dedicated to the empowerment of historically dehumanized populations and the creation of opportunities for radical joy.
+Gregory Geffrard.
+Gregory is an educator, scholar, activist, actor, and facilitator dedicated to the empowerment of historically dehumanized populations and the creation of opportunities for radical joy.
 Since moving to Chicago in 2012, he has dedicated his time and energy to decolonizing spaces and leading conversations around true equity in institutions, organizations, and their leadership.
 He has partnered with the Chicago Inclusion Project, Steppenwolf Theatre, Northlight Theatre, Old Town School of Folk Music, and Chicago Arts Partnership in Education to facilitate challenging conversations, create curriculum and formulate initiatives to aid in the creation of brave spaces and the development of the systems and commitments needed to maintain them.
+He co-developed and piloted the Critical Conversations @ Work: Anti-Racism process with Marty McConnell through the Chicago Poetry Center.